-- Work Plan: Describe the activities or steps that will be used to achieve each of the activities proposed in the methodology section.
+Describe the activities or steps that will be used to achieve each of the Start Printed Page 52392activities proposed in the methodology section.
 Use a time line that includes each activity and identifies responsible staff.

 Please provide the following items to complete the content of the application.
 Please note that these are supplementary in nature, and are not intended to be a continuation of the project narrative.
 Be sure each appendix is clearly labeled.

 (1) Appendix A: Tables, Charts, etc.

 To give further details about the proposal.